scenerystack/community/docs/index.md

 SceneryStack is the development framework behind [PhET Interactive Simulations](https://phet.colorado.edu/), where it powers STEM-focused interactives used by millions around the world.
 PhET continues to maintain and contribute to SceneryStack for the purposes of creating multimodal and accessible STEM interactives.

 {==
-**SceneryStack is in the early stages of transitioning to an independent open-source community, driven by a collective passion for a more people-friendly web.**
+**SceneryStack is currently a project of PhET Interactive Simulations at University of Colorado Boulder, with the goal of transitioning to an independent open-source community, driven by a collective passion for a more people-friendly web.**
 ==}

 ## Ready to use SceneryStack?